-Some parents opt to provide cell phones to their children.
-We have put the following procedures in place for these situations: unless a teacher invites the students to bring these items into the classroom, they should remain in the student's backpack.
+Cell phones are not permitted to be used during the school day, even during breaks (with the exception for serving as a translating or medical device).
+This cell phone protocol is in place to ensure the privacy of our students when they are attending classes and participating in school-based activities.
+By having no cell phones in the classroom or in the school during the day, this prevents any unauthorized video/audio recordings of students, pictures of students, or any uploading of media files to social media and other web-based platforms.
 They can be used during instructional time when asked to do so by the teacher.
 If a child feels unwell or has forgotten an item, they need to speak with their teacher and then go to the office instead of using a personal cell phone.
 This will ensure that our staff are aware of the student's concerns and can assist them.
+If parents and guardians need to contact their child, they can do so by contacting the school.